Website Designer and Technical Support

 Adam Brant (Bedfordshire, UK) – TAE Official Blogger

-Adam Brant is a UK based visual artist specializing in painting and drawing.
-He graduated with a Fine Art degree from the University of Hull, Scarborough Campus in 2002 (and says that studying by the seaside was as fun as it sounds!).
-Adam has continued to create and exhibit work since he graduated, fitting time in the art studio around office based jobs.
+Adam Brant is a UK-based visual artist specializing in painting and drawing.
+He graduated with a Fine Arts degree from the University of Hull, Scarborough Campus in 2002 (and says that studying by the seaside was as fun as it sounds!).
+Adam has continued to create and exhibit work since he graduated, fitting time in the art studio around office-based jobs.
 He currently lives and works in Bedfordshire, UK.

 Adam’s work is influenced by the tradition of still life painting, but he uses both objects and environments as sources of inspiration.
-His work explores the tension that exists in the relationship between the past, present and future, and how our memories affect our response to this.
-Adam creates his work by building layers of marks, images and color, often combining painted and drawn marks within each layer.
-This results in semi-abstract art works which are often bold in color, combining expressive marks with fine detail.
-Through his work Adam hopes to encourage the importance of refection in our fast-paced society.
+His work explores the tension that exists in the relationship between the past, present, and future, and how our memories affect our response to this.
+Adam creates his work by building layers of marks, images, and color, often combining painted and drawn marks within each layer.
+This results in semi-abstract artworks which are often bold in color, combining expressive marks with fine detail.
+Through his work, Adam hopes to encourage the importance of reflection in our fast-paced society.